aratama/alchelmy/README.md

     }
 ```

 This `Page` type is similar to the first argument of [Browser.application](https://package.elm-lang.org/packages/elm/browser/latest/Browser#application) function, however notice that some properties and arguments are added.
 The `route` property is page-by-page URL parsers and express page location. `route` value extracted from URL will be passed to the `init` function of the page module.
-So you also need to define the `Route` type in the root page module.
+So you also need to define the `Route` type in the page module.

 ### Installation